NEXT ON OUR SCOUTING REPORTS IS TREVOR LAWRENCE. CHECK OUT SOME OF OUR OTHER SCOUTING REPORTS BELOW.

 He was already being spoken about as a future #1 pick when he opted to play his college ball for Clemson.
 He went on to go 29-0 in his college career before finally being brought down by Joe Burrow and the LSU Tigers in the national championship game.

-As mentioned in our ‘Ones to Watch’, Lawrence is a field general of a quarterback and scouts love his measurables.
+Lawrence is a field general of a quarterback and scouts love his measurables.
 He has the height and hand size that NFL coaches love.
 Some see him on the slim size at just 220 lbs but he is almost certain to put on weight before the Combine.

 It’s not only his pocket presence that scouts love.
 He is also unbelievably mobile for his height.
 He can escape pressure when needed with his feet and run for first downs when necessary.